Virginia Tech® home

 • Examples of paid marketing use at Virginia Tech include photos and videos used for:

-• When arranging for a paid/contracted visiting speaker, the unit responsible for organizing the event and inviting the speaker should ensure that the speaker’s contract allows for photography and video to be captured and shared on Virginia Tech communications and marketing platforms before it is signed.
+• When arranging for a paid/contracted visiting speaker, the unit responsible for organizing the event and inviting the speaker should ensure that the speaker’s contract allows for photography and video to be captured and used in editorial and paid marketing before it is signed.

 • For public events, releases are not needed for the use of photos or video except when used for paid marketing or other parameters listed above.
 State law requires written permission for commercial use (including advertising).